Middle East Respiratory Syndrome Coronavirus

 - Blood tests

-- Avoid personal contact with sick people or their items, such as utensils.
+- Avoiding close contact with sick people and their items, such as utensils

 Centers for Disease Control and Prevention